ASkalli/nonlinear_oscillator_network/README.md

 This plot allows us to set the max number of steps for integration if needed.

+There is another class that I use for the population based Algorithms called "Oscillator_RNN_parallel" this used a fixed number of steps that we can set to 30 or 40 according to the above plot.
+This is because I parallelize the forward pass across the population (sequential for loop is too slow), this requires time steps to be fixed across different candidates in the population otherwise the tensor (pop_soze,_batch_size,time_steps) has slices of different size which doe snot work.
+Also the logic of stopping if we reach a trashold or the number of max step is reached does not work with the vmap pytorch function that handles parallelization.
+In short, we need a fixed for loop.

 #### 🧪 Other Models
 I used these mainly for debugging when I lost faith...
 Particularly the time independent models since they run much faster x30 since there is no time loop.
 - `RNN_network`: Vanilla RNN using PyTorch’s built-in `nn.RNN`.